Reinforcement Learning Foundations for Deep Research Systems: A Survey: Data Synthesis Curation

 \section{Data Synthesis \& Curation}

 Data synthesis has become an increasingly critical component of data-driven training paradigms, particularly in the development of modern AI systems.
 With the rise of generative models, synthetic data generation has become more accessible and cost-effective.
-However, curating high-quality synthetic data for training agentic AI models and deep research systems remains a challenging task, especially when aiming to support complex reasoning, tool use, and multi-step decision-making.
+However, curating high-quality synthetic data for training deep research agents remains a challenging task, especially when aiming to support complex reasoning, tool use, and multi-step decision-making.

 In this section, we first discuss how RL training data differs from that of SFT/DPO training, and examine the essential properties that synthetic data should exhibit to effectively support the training of deep research agents.
 We then provide an overview of recent works that explore various techniques for constructing complex queries and curating training data.
-After this, we introduce a taxonomy of data complexity to better characterize the difficulty and structure of synthetic tasks.
+We introduce a taxonomy of data complexity to better characterize the difficulty and structure of synthetic tasks.
 Finally, we outline the insights and open challenges in this rapidly evolving area.